Zyphryon/Tileon/Editor/README.md

 | **Hold Q / E** | Rotate the pending entity (hold **Shift** for fine control) |
 | **Ctrl + Mouse wheel** | Scale the pending entity |
 | **✛ Center toggle, or hold Shift** | Snap placement to the tile's center |

+> **Note:** Q and E do double duty.
+Tapping either also switches the gizmo's mode, which is
+> harmless while a placement is pending because the gizmo is not on screen.

 ---